-Award winning, Lucia Evans, is an Irish-Zimbabwean singer and winner of the Irish talent show You’re a Star (2006).
+Award-winning, Lucia Evans, is an Irish-Zimbabwean singer and winner of the Irish talent show You’re a Star (2006).

-In 2009 Lucia had an opportunity to return to her home country to presented a documentary on what life is like in Africa as a celebrity.
+In 2009 Lucia had an opportunity to return to her home country to present a documentary on what life is like in Africa as a celebrity.
 African A list showing a positive side of African life.

 Lucia talks about why she decided to sign up for The Performer’s Edge programme and what she got out of it.

 Why did you decide to do TPE?

 I had hit a wall – a serious one in my personal, professional and artistic lives.
 I was truly stuck in some very strong self-defeating cycles and I was desperate to break out of them.
 I had been featured at a jazz festival in Ireland and realised that, I am a gifted singer and artist.
 But I have no idea how to get off the ‘I can’t do this,’ I’ll never achieve anything as an artist,’ etc thought patterns.
 Line came to mind one day, I found The Performer’s Edge page on her website and the rest, as they say, is history.

 Honestly – just to get unstuck.
 To get out of the depression and stagnation I was in and move into a more positive headspace so I could formulate a plan for my artistic progress.

 Have these changed?
 How and Why?

 Yes, they have changed mostly because I can see that I have the power to create my own story.
 And that power is limitless.
 They’ve also changed largely because my limiting beliefs have been eradicated.
 It’s not to say they don’t try to rear their ugly heads again.
 But the difference between how I dealt with them in January 2019 and how I am choosing to deal with them now in a New Year full of possibilities are miles apart.
 I can spot a limiting belief and reframe it in a matter of minutes.
 That’s MAJOR progress for me.